Priority Letter Guidance

 Why send a priority letter to MDOT?

 These letters publicly express to MDOT local priorities for major capital projects so those needs can be included in decision making on our budget.
-Each year, the Consolidated Transportation Program (CTP) or six year capital budget for State transportation projects, will be revised based on these letters, State needs, State goals and funding availability.
+Each year, the Capital Transportation Program (CTP), the six-year capital budget for State transportation projects, will be revised based on these letters, State needs, State goals and funding availability.

 What is the Consolidated Transportation Program (CTP)?

 The CTP is Maryland's six-year capital budget for transportation projects.
 The Capital Program includes major and minor projects for the Maryland Department of Transportation and its modal agencies.
-The CTP is the comprehensive listing of transportation investments to be made by the State of Maryland.
-Each year, MDOT published the State Report on Transportation (SRT).
-The SRT contains three important documents: the Maryland Transportation Plan (MTP), the Consolidated Transportation Program (CTP) and the annual Attainment Report (AR) on Transportation System Performance.
+The CTP is the comprehensive list of transportation investments to be made by the State of Maryland.
+Each year, MDOT publishes the State Report on Transportation (SRT).
+The SRT contains three important documents: the Maryland Transportation Plan (MTP), the Consolidated Transportation Program (CTP), and the annual Attainment Report (AR) on Transportation System Performance.

 How is the CTP Developed?

-A Draft CTP is published by September 1 of each year and the final CTP is published by the third Wednesday in January as part of the Governor’s Budget to the Legislature.
-In order for the local jurisdictions to express their transportation capital project priorities and be considered for the Draft CTP, the priority letters are due each year to MDOT by May 16th.
+A Draft CTP is published by September 1st of each year, and the final CTP is published by the third Wednesday in January as part of the Governor’s Budget to the Legislature.
+In order for the local jurisdictions to express their transportation capital project priorities and be considered for the Draft CTP, the Priority Letters are due each year to MDOT by April 1st.

 Who should participate in the priority letter development process?